The Indispensability Argument

 The “Indispensability Argument” is an attempt to justify the Platonist belief that mathematical entities are actually real things that exist independently of any human concepts.
 It was Willard Quine who started the indispensability argument ball rolling.
 Since then various people, such as Hilary Putnam, Michael Resnik, Alan Baker and Mark Colyvan have continued to keep the ball rolling.
 The details of their arguments are given below.
 Although the argument comes in a number of different guises, essentially each one is some sort of variation on this (see also the section Ontological Commitment later on this page):

 On the face of it, this is ridiculous - there actually is no logical inference from assertion (1) to assertion (2).
 For example, while mathematics includes the notion of infinite quantities, scientific theories generally don’t claim the existence of infinite quantities, and for a theory to be considered scientific, it should be testable.
 (Footnote: See Karl Popper on testability and scientific theories.)
 And there aren’t any testable theories that postulate an infinite quantity that can be physically tested.

-But, although there is no real substance to the argument, and although it provides no useful insight, you will find different arguments versions of the argument try to dress it up in ways that give a superficial veneer of acceptability.
+Although there is no real substance to the argument, and although it provides no useful insight, you will find different versions of the argument try to dress it up in ways that give a superficial veneer of acceptability.
 But it is easy to show that the basic argument is absurd.
 Every scientific theory is written/spoken/digitized in some language, and so we can consider a similar argument: